 What to Wear

 Many of Italy’s attractions are churches and holy sites with dress codes.
 You’ll need clothing that covers your knees and shoulders to enter St. Peter’s Basilica, the Vatican Museums, the Duomo in Florence, and most other churches.
 This can be tricky in summer when you want to wear shorts and tank tops, so keep a lightweight scarf or cardigan in your bag.
 See Jess’s guides to the best travel wraps and travel scarves for ideas.
+For shoes: comfortable, broken-in walking shoes are essential.
+The cobblestones in Florence and the gravel paths above Manarola will punish anything else.

 Further Reading